Skip to Main Content

 Another reason this message might appear is because of item filtering.
 Libraries can choose to turn on / off lending for certain types of materials.
 Many libraries cannot lend electronic materials due to licensing restrictions.
 Some also choose not to lend AV, special collections, or reference materials due to their fragility or relative irreplaceability.
 The automated filtering prevents libraries from receiving requests they are unable to fill.

 This message can also occur if a participating library has lending turned off.
-SEAL has an option allowing libraries to temporarily suspend their library, which automatically removes their items from the drop-down menu.
+SEAL has an option allowing libraries to temporarily turn off lending for vacations or library closures, which automatically removes their items from the list of lenders.

 There are a few ways you can increase the likelihood that you will receive an item from a library.